enricocavalli/enricocavalli.github.io/content/writeups/THM/AOC2024 Side Quest 5 writeup.md

             ...
 ```

-This suggests that we are actually targeting an admin user logged into thehub-int (it has access to `/wiki`, which we know from the previous gobuster): so let's try to have a look at this endpoint:
+This suggests that we are actually targeting an admin user logged into thehub-int (it has access to `/wiki`, which we know from the previous gobuster).
+So let's try to have a look at this endpoint:

 ```javascript
 fetch("/wiki", {method:'GET',mode:'no-cors',credentials:'same-origin'})